Installation & Care

 Mowing & Pruning

-Kurapia is low growing and no mowing is necessary if a natural looking groundcover is desired.
-However, mowing 1 to 2 times per month at a 2 to 3 inch height during the growing season can produce a turf-like appearance and minimize flower production and associated bee activity.
+If planting sod, mowing is not optional.
+Mowing 1 to 2 times per month at a 2 to 3 inch height is necessary to prevent the Kurapia from creating fluffy mounds that create moisture problems and makes the Kurapia susceptible to fungus.
 Mowing will also encourage Kurapia to spread by putting out more runners during establishment.
 Mowing during winter or early spring can remove dormant leaves and stems and expose underlying green tissue.
-Nonetheless, without mowing a new green appearance will resume in spring when temperatures are suitable for active shoot growth.
 Disposal of clippings is only necessary when excessive debris remains after mowing.

 Aside from mowing, lateral spread of Kurapia may need to be controlled with mechanical or chemical (non-selective herbicide) trimming.